ZeMingoh233/LasMonjas/README.md

 # Modifiers

-This mod also features some game mechanic modifiers, one of them being a custom map that I won't spoil to you, some of them aren't considered as a separate role, instead they're added as a player attribute which can be good or bad.
+This mod also features some game mechanic modifiers, one of them being a [custom map](https://youtu.be/9tDh9eYqAgk), some of them aren't considered as a separate role, instead they're added as a player attribute which can be good or bad.
 To activate them, Modifiers spawn rate has to be 100%.

 | Modifier Type  | Description |
 |----------|-------------|